-In June 2005, Luna Technologies entered into a Joint Cooperation Agreement with Luna Energy, an independent company, which is no longer affiliated with us.
+In June 2005, prior to its acquisition by Luna Innovations, Luna Technologies entered into a Joint Cooperation Agreement with Luna Energy, an independent company which is no longer affiliated with us.
 Under this agreement, both parties have agreed to cooperate to develop a fiber optic sensing system product and have agreed to contribute materials, intellectual property, personnel and other resources to the development effort.
-Upon successful completion of product development, Luna Energy will receive a license to certain of Luna Technologies's intellectual property and will be required beginning in 2007 and continuing through December 31, 2017 to make payments to Luna Technologies with respect to revenues derived from products sold that utilize this intellectual property.
-As of June 30, 2006, Luna Energy had not yet sold products that would entitle Luna Technologies to royalty payments under this joint cooperation agreement.
+Upon successful completion of product development, Luna Energy will receive a license to certain of Luna Technologies' intellectual property and will be required beginning in 2007 and continuing through December 31, 2017 to make payments to Luna Technologies with respect to revenues derived from products sold that utilize this intellectual property.
+As of September 30, 2006, Luna Energy had not yet sold products that would entitle Luna Technologies to royalty payments under this joint cooperation agreement.
 Luna Technologies had received aggregate development milestone payments of \$320 thousand as of that date under this agreement and is entitled to receive additional development milestone payments of up to \$105 thousand in the aggregate, subject to the satisfaction of certain conditions.
-Luna Technologies to Luna Energy shall be an exclusive license if Luna Energy makes certain minimum royalty payments of \$420 thousand in the aggregate between 2007 and 2017, and shall be a non-exclusive license if Luna Energy fails to make these minimum royalty payments.
+Luna Technologies also has the right to receive royalty payments from sales of products in the future.
+The license of certain of the intellectual property from Luna Technologies to Luna Energy shall be an exclusive license if Luna Energy makes certain minimum royalty payments of \$420 thousand in the aggregate between 2007 and 2017, and shall be a non-exclusive license if Luna Energy fails to make these minimum royalty payments.
 Since December 2004, we have not held an ownership interest in Luna Energy.
-Luna Technologies Division after we acquired that entity in September 2005.
+Luna Technologies continues to operate as part of our products group.

-In connection with becoming a public company, we have incurred and will continue to incur significant additional expenses such as audit fees, professional fees, increased directors' and officers' insurance premiums, advisory board and board of directors compensation, and expenses related to hiring additional personnel and expanding our administrative functions.
+In connection with becoming a public company in June 2006, we have incurred and will continue to incur significant additional expenses such as audit fees, professional fees, increased directors' and officers' insurance premiums, advisory board and board of directors compensation, and expenses related to hiring additional personnel and expanding our administrative functions.
 Many of these expenses were not incurred by us in prior periods.
-We began to incur these expenses during the twelve-month period ended June 30, 2006, and we expect that these expenses will continue to increase.
-In addition, using the net proceeds from our initial public offering, we have begun to implement our intended strategy for expansion that will significantly increase our operating expenses and will likely create substantial losses.
-We incurred consolidated net losses of approximately \$2.0 million and

-\$4.8 million for the year ended December 31, 2005 and the six months ended June 30, 2006, respectively.
+We began to incur these expenses during the second half of 2005 and we expect that these expenses will continue to increase.
+In addition, using the net proceeds from our initial public offering, we have begun to implement our strategy for expansion that have significantly increased our operating expenses and will likely create substantial losses.
+We incurred consolidated net losses of approximately \$2.0 million and \$6.8 million for the year ended December 31, 2005 and the nine months ended September 30, 2006, respectively.
 We expect to continue to incur significant additional expenses as we expand our business, including increased expenses for research and development, sales and marketing, manufacturing, finance and accounting personnel and expenses associated with being a public company.
 We may also grow our business in part through acquisitions of additional companies and complementary technologies which could cause us to incur greater than anticipated transaction expenses, amortization or write-offs of intangible assets and other acquisition-related expenses.
 As a result, we expect that we will likely continue to incur losses for the foreseeable future, and these losses could be substantial.